SublimeText/AdvancedNewFile/README.md

 This value is used to determine the default root when using AdvancedNewFile.
 It must be one of the following values:

-* `top_folder`- The default path will be the top level folder in the window.
-Note this is the Default value on a clean install.
+* `folder_index`- The default path will be the folder specified by the 'default_folder_index' setting.
 * `current_view` - The default path will be the directory of the current active view.
 * `home` - The default path will be your home directory.
 * `path` - The default path will be defined by the setting `default_path`